Cafe Consultancy – Setting up a cafe in London and surrounding areas

 Reward your employees hard work and treat them with respect and you will be rewarded with dedicated, hardworking and loyal employees.

 Now that you know all the above you are set to go But!
-You still lacking the major tools to run your coffee shop that is the Operation’s manual.
-You can get this from us from as little as £4.99, so please contact us direct or if it’s the “tools” that you need to run your business alone, such as Food Standard Information and Management guides such as employee’s handbook etc.
+You still lack the major tools to run your coffee shop that is the Operation’s Manual.
+You can order this from us from as little as £4.99, so please contact us direct or if it’s the “tools” that you need to run your business alone, such as Food Standard Information and Management guides including the employee’s handbook etc.

 You can purchase this all from our brand new app: https://pistachiosfulloppsmanual.beezer.com

 Food Standard pack £4.99

 Management pack £4.99 or – Full Opps Manual including the food standard pack and management pack consisting of; employee’s handbook, employee’s contract, fridge temperature logs etc: for £7.99

 To find out more about setting up a cafe in London and surrounding areas and to order your own cafe tool set, please download our Cafe Consultancy APP today: https://pistachiosfulloppsmanual.beezer.com or see our Cafe Consultancy Guide for more details.